wahomekevin/JavaDevsInNairobi/README.md

-#h1 Java Developers in Nairobi Example
+# Java Developers in Nairobi Example

-An simple app that displays a list of Java devs in Nai!
+An simple Android app that displays a list of Java developers in Nairobi!